The best way to save money on groceries is to plan your meals.

 You can also cook with traditional fats like pan drippings, which are practically free.
-Just pour off the fat into a container after cooking and store in the fridge.
+Just pour the fat into a container after cooking and store it in the fridge.
 Or you can render your own fat for cooking – here’s how to render lard and here’s how to render schmaltz or chicken fat.

 8. Homemade Stock